About The Aspiring Scholars Program

 Chi Alpha Epsilon (XAE) National Honor Society

-ASPIRE students have the opportunity to join Chi Alpha Epsilon, a national honor society created specifically for students involved in Academic Development Programs within their university.
-Aspire students must earn a 3.0 cumulative GPA for two consecutive semesters to be eligible, and must continue to strive for academic excellence.
+Aspiring Scholars have the opportunity to be inducted in Chi Alpha Epsilon, a national honor society created specifically for students involved in Academic Development Programs within their university.
+Program participants must earn a 3.00 cumulative GPA for two consecutive semesters to be eligible, and must continue to strive toward academic excellence.

 Dedicated Campus Resource Professional

-The ASPIRE Coordinator works with ASPIRE students to provide them with support and assistance throughout their entire college career.
-The ASPIRE Coordinator provides the following:
+The Aspiring Scholars Program Coordinator works with program participants to provide support and assistance throughout their entire college career.

 - Individual academic support